-- Join our email newsletter sign up at parentingforfaith.org/email - Follow us on Facebook facebook.com/parentingforfaithBRF - Follow us on Twitter twitter.com/godconnected - Follow our podcasts parentingforfaith.org/podcast
+- join our email newsletter sign up at parentingforfaith.org/email - follow us on Facebook facebook.com/parentingforfaithBRF - follow us on Twitter twitter.com/godconnected - follow us on Instagram @parentingforfaithbrf - follow our podcasts parentingforfaith.org/podcast

 Parenting for Faith is also committed to equipping children's, youth and church leaders to equip, inspire and support parents and carers who are parenting for faith.
-To this end, we run monthly webinars - Facebook Live events - for all those involved in children's, youth or family ministry, hold regional events open to anyone interested in connecting with us and finding out more about Parenting for Faith, and annual retreats for children, youth and family workers called 'The Forge'.
-For more information about any of these, see parentingforfaith.org/upcoming-events, or check out the events on our Facebook page.
+There are several ways we do this:

-BRF's Parenting for Faith team
+- we host monthly webinars Facebook Live events for all those involved in children's, youth or family ministry - we host annual retreats for children, youth and family leaders called 'The Forge'. - in partnership with Cliff College, we run a Cliff College Certificate in Parenting for Faith, both online and in person.

-Parenting for Faith is part of The Bible Reading Fellowship.
-Find out more about the work they do to transform lives and communities transformed through the Christian faith at brf.org.uk.
+For more information about any of these, see parentingforfaith.org/events-and-training, or check out the events on our Facebook page.